Robert Sibley Volcanic Regional Preserve: Activities

 There are several trails in the preserve.
 Most are restricted to hiking and horseback use and only a few are available for multi-purpose use.
 Round Top Road is paved from the visitor center to the top of Round Top.
-There one campgrounds or but no picnic areas in the preserve; there are plenty of benches good for a rest, view and snack.
+There are no picnic areas in the preserve; however, there are plenty of benches good for a rest, view and snack, as well as a campground.
 The visitor center at the Skyline Boulevard entrance is unstaffed and offers brochures for self-guided tours.
 It also features depictions of the region's geology.